 You can control this in most cases because there are two factors that play into the speed of your website the most.Most website visitors won't wait around for longer than 3 seconds for your website to load.
 Click To Tweet

-The second part of the speed factor are the images on your website.
+The second part of the speed factor is the images on your website.
 Creating a website with images that fit well and aren’t overly large is important.

 Navigations that makes no sense